Vulkan RTX Ray Tracer

 Fall 2021

 A procedurally generated landscape visualized using the Marching Cubes algorithm in Unity.
 Terrain generates using several octaves of simplex noise, with its output modifying the ground’s height.
 Compute Shader code executes the Marching Cubes algorithm on the terrain and represents it with a mesh object.
 Additional features include chunking of terrain, proximal generation of chunks around the usable camera, and building/destroying terrain.
-This was my final project for Computer Graphics that was completed with two peers.
+This was my final project for Computer Graphics and was completed with two peers.